-It began rather exciting with dance off with the locals, natural rock climbing up to a tower & a beautiful sunset view before they took us back to our hotel for the evening.
+It began rather exciting with dance-off with the locals, natural rock climbing up to a tower & a beautiful sunset view before they took us back to our hotel for the evening.
 The next morning we all loaded into the jeep and headed 2.5-3hrs further up the mountain, on a very interesting road that barely fit one car, we learned very quickly the horn is the most important part on a car on that side of the world.

-When we got to the school we were greeted by the schools’ principal, vice principal and in country director as well as the entire school.
-They then gave us flowers & a powder on our foreheads and we went to cut the ribbon to the library and the classroom that were constructed.
+When we got to the school we were greeted by the schools’ principal, vice principal and in-country director as well as the entire school.
+They then gave us flowers & a powder on our foreheads and we went to cut the ribbon to the library and classroom that were constructed.
 It was such an amazing experience.
-We then sat in on a grade 1 class for about one hour & watched the students and teacher interact (no English was used in this school) from what we could tell the class was being instructed just as a class would be back in Canada.
+We then sat in on a grade 1 class for about one hour & watched the students and teacher interact (no English was used in this school); from what we could tell the class was being instructed just as a class would be back in Canada.
 The teaching styles, getting students to sound out words, practicing and encouraging the students.
-Also the look on their faces when they were getting rewarded in front of these strange guests was adorable!
+Also, the look on their faces when they were getting rewarded in front of these strange guests was adorable!

 After sitting in the grade one class we went to the library with the grade 5 class.
-They read together for a bit, then the race was on over to the new book shelves to pick out a book that they would be taking home for the remainder of the week.
-We were shown the book checkout system and the library schedule, and were told by the teacher that they were so happy with the library because it has put their school on a higher level than even some schools in Kathmandu with the amount of resources they have now.
+They read together for a bit, then the race was on over to the new bookshelves to pick out a book that they would be taking home for the remainder of the week.
+We were shown the book checkout system and the library schedule and were told by the teacher that they were so happy with the library because it has put their school on a higher level than even some schools in Kathmandu with the number of resources they have now.
 They then got one of the students to read aloud while Gabrielle and I repeated what we thought we heard, getting a lot of laughs in between.
 They then asked me to do the same, I do admit they were much better at this than we were.